 Mister Ed has had a surprising amount of false stories surrounding the series.
 One notable one was about Mister Ed being a zebra (he was not).

-A tougher nut to crack was the story that Mister Ed was made to talk through the use of peanut butter on his lips (an alternate version I’ve seen some places is that he was made to talk through slight electric shocks – that is not nearly as popular as the peanut butter story, though).
+A tougher nut to crack was the story that Mister Ed was made to talk through the use of peanut butter on his lips (an alternate version I’ve seen some places is that he was made to talk through slight electric shocks – I’ll cover both legends).

 Is it true?